-Guy Pearce is a loner called Eric.
+Guy Pearce plays a loner called Eric.
 His car is stolen by a gang of robbers whose heist has gone wrong.
-Two of their number, brothers Henry (McNairy) and Rey (Pattinson) are injured and separated.
+Two of their number, brothers Henry (Scoot McNairy) and Rey (Robert Pattinson) are injured and separated.
 Eric has a burning determination to get his vehicle back and eventually Rey becomes his hostage.
 Eric and Rey travel through the desert looking for Henry and the rest of the gang.

 For the most part, THE ROVER is a slow-burning, two-hander road movie.
-Eric is a broken man whom we suspect was angry to begin with.
-The theft of his car gives focus to his fury.
+Eric is a broken man who may always been this angry.
+We are not given any comforting back story to work out this man.
+We see how the theft of his car gives focus to his fury.
 He intimidates and manipulates Rey who is out of his element.
 Rey and his brother are originally from a southern part of the USA.
 They travelled to Australia to work in the mines.
 Rey is a simple young man who seems lost without his brother telling him what to do.
-Although Eric is clearly a threat to Henry, Rey attempts to ingratiate himself with the aggreived older man.
+Although Eric is clearly a threat to Henry, Rey attempts to ingratiate himself with the aggrieved older man.
 This is his go-to survival method.

 Eric and Rey are two damaged souls reluctantly journeying across a hot and dusty landscape.
 Along the way, they meet the local inhabitants; people who are the remnants of communities, struggling to survive.
 The rule of law has vanished.
 The police are gone and now a military force attempts to keep order in heavily weaponised armoured vehicles.
 Despite this, people mostly have to protect themselves.
 Whatever is left of the government is far away in Sydney.
 Early on, Eric enters an opium den.
 The owner (Gillian Jones) makes her living prostituting teenage boys.
 Nothing is being produced in this land, so people who aren’t digging rocks out of the ground have little to trade except sex and drugs.